apache/systemds/beginners-guide-python.md

 As expected, by adding intercept and regularizer the residual error drops significantly.

-Here is another example that where we invoke SystemML's [Logistic Regression](https://apache.github.io/systemml/algorithms-classification.html#multinomial-logistic-regression) algorithm on digits datasets.
+Here is another example that where we invoke SystemDS's [Logistic Regression](https://apache.github.io/systemml/algorithms-classification.html#multinomial-logistic-regression) algorithm on digits datasets.

 ```python